u2ui/u2/README.md

 - Minimalistic
 - Based on standards
 - Tooling is optional
-- Minimal styled, style it as you like
+- Minimally styled, style it as you like
 - Works without JS if possible

 ## Demos